pie chart

 So, how do balance and rectors play together?

 Primarily, the rector payoffs stick around through a balance, and gargadon cheaply sacs rectors and can't really be interacted with because of suspend.
-This gives us 9 un-interactable sac outlets (4 Garg 4 Flare and Phyrexian Tower, 12 if you count Urza's Cave, and 16 with Fury.)
-So we have lots of sac outlets and lots of rectors, we can make the whole thing uncounterable, and that's theoretically why the deck is strong.
+This gives us 9 un-interactable sac outlets (4 Garg 4 Flare and Phyrexian Tower, 11 if you count Urza's Cave, and 15 with Fury, which is counterable.
+So we have lots of sac outlets + lots of rectors and can make the whole thing uncounterable using Cavern of Souls, therefore our inevitability is high, our power ceiling is REALLY high, and we can toolbox quite a bit to counter different opposing strategies while working along multiple angles ourself.
+Theoretically this is why the deck could be strong.

 Another strength I found with the deck is that the rector and balance strategies work along different angles, rectors are stopped by graveyard or search hate and balance is stopped by Rule of Law effects and Chalice of the Void.
 Because both strats can win on their own, our opponent will need both graveyard AND cascade hate to shut us down, and on top of that we can still field a decent board with evoke creatures and Yorion.

 Incidentally, both strategies also benefit from a larger deck size, making it less likely to draw your unplayable balance or rector targets.
 And regarding those uncastable bombs rotting in your hand, this can actually pay off by rectoring up Omniscience and casting them+any extra rectors for free followed up by a hardcast balance with 1 card left in hand, and that card is Dovescape.
 This can all happen turn 2 pretty easily and these sort of lines represent the upper end of the deck's power.
-Valakut Awakening also helps you dig + bottom cards if you really need to put a specific card back in the deck.
+Valakut Awakening (cut this lol) also helps you dig + bottom cards if you really need to put a specific card back in the deck.
 Rings dig a lot too of course and it's really nice to be able to sac them to the gargadon.
+If you end up with Omni in hand, well that kinda sucks because there is no solution besides the Valakut Awakening (cut lol), or an Ugin ult I guess but good luck with that.
+Obviously the deck doesn't need omni to win since rectors get stuff for free anyways, also throughout playing various builds of this deck I have managed hardcast every single one of my 8 bombs including Bolas, EXCEPT for the Omniscience itself, that triple blue pip is straight up impossible lol.

 ----testing notes/record----